ayumi-cloud/oc-security-module/docs/api/firewall_responses.md

-dnsPoisoning | Falsifying domain server cache (cache poisoning). emailSpam | Spam email content, infected attachments and phishing emails. exploitedHost | Host is likely infected with malware and being used for other attacks or to host malicious content. fraudOrders | Fraudulent orders. fraudVoip | Unauthorized use of paid communication services charged to someone who isn't expecting it. goodBot | Good bots to be whitelisted.
+dnsPoisoning | Falsifying domain server cache (cache poisoning). emailSpam | Spam email content, infected attachments and phishing emails. exploitedHost | Host is likely infected with malware and being used for other attacks or to host malicious content. fakeBot | The fake bot has a real user agent but comes from a non-official server location. fraudOrders | Fraudulent orders. fraudVoip | Unauthorized use of paid communication services charged to someone who isn't expecting it. goodBot | Good bots to be whitelisted.